equivalent/scrapbook2/archive/blogs/2017-09-cloud-coding.md

 #### Paircoidng

 You can paircode more easily.
-Usually you can add your colleagues SSH key to your VM / Allow access to your Cloud IDE profile and two of you can pair code on same VM.
+Usually you can add your colleagues SSH key to your VM / allow access to your Cloud IDE profile and two of you can pair code on same VM.
 Depending on what tools you choose you may not have live code changes streamed in real time but it's still a really good experience. **Especially if you work remotely.**

 > What I tend to do when teaching Junior develapers is that I'll spawn AWS
 > EC2 instance VM, configure Codeanywhere Cloude IDE access to it for Junior
 > developer (as it's free).
 He then works on this VM via Cloud IDE the entire time and when he needs to
-> paircode with me I'll just ssh to the
+> paircode with me I'll just SSH to the
 > instance and lunch Vim and help him solve the issue.
 >
 > He usually see what I'm doing from google hangout screen share  and I